imixs/imixs-workflow/src/site/markdown/engine/workflowscheduler.md

 ### Scheduling

 The Imixs WorkflowSchedulerService uses a calendar-based syntax for scheduling based on  the EJB 3.1 Timer Service specification.
 The syntax takes its roots from the Unix cron utility.
-The following attributes can be stored in the txtConfiguration property of the workflowScheulderSercice  configuration:
+The following attributes can be stored as a value list in the item 'txtConfiguration':

 |Attriubte   |Description          | Possible Values                             |Default Value |
 |------------|---------------------|---------------------------------------------|--------------|